With CoinLedger, you're able to create a CSV file that you can import to your TaxAct account in minutes! Let's begin that process here:

 Once the import is successful, you'll see this message:

-Note: If at any point you received a 1099-MISC from a crypto exchange you used to trade crypto, you should upload this 1099 directly into TaxAct.
+If at any point you received a 1099-MISC from a crypto exchange you used to trade crypto, you should upload this 1099 directly into TaxAct and skip the process below.
 This will bring over some of your crypto income transactions.
 Find out how to add a 1099 to TaxAct here.

 For a combined total, label it either as "Crypto Income".
 If you've only earned one type of crypto income this year, just name it according to that type.
 For example, label it as "Mining Income" if you received only mining income, etc.